 Situations in which we will use your personal information

 We need all the categories of information in the list above (see “The kind of information we hold about you”) primarily to allow us to perform our contract with you and to enable us to comply with legal obligations.
 In some cases we may use your personal information to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
 The situations in which we will process your personal information are listed below.

-[Amend, add, delete and adapt as appropriate]

 Administering the contract we have entered into with you.